1908 – 1928

 12 East Springfield Street, today

-“Garland wanted a place where colored people could go and freely train.
-We needed that hospital — if we had put our forces behind it, white and black would have gone there.”
+“He did want a place where colored people could go and freely train.
+We needed that — and if we had put our forces behind it, white and black would have been there.”

 Melnea Cass